'We had no idea': Club members unaware as rising floodwaters surround building

 Heavy rain pelted the Bay of Plenty overnight, causing flooding, slips and dozens of emergency callouts.

-New Zealand Deerstalker Association Bay of Plenty branch incoming committee member Jill Fryer said flashing lights from police outside the clubrooms was the first warning anything was wrong.
+New Zealand Deerstalker Association Bay of Plenty branch incoming committee member Jill Fryer said flashing lights from police outside the clubrooms were the first warning anything was wrong.

 “It was not a pretty sight.”

-Branch president Reuben Hayward said to get out everyone had to walk through the water.
+Branch president Reuben Hayward said everyone had to walk through the water to get out.

 “For the taller people, it was about waist deep.
 For other people, it was a bit higher.”

-Hayward said recovering the cars was an ongoing process that was being sorted out between individuals and their insurance companies.
+Hayward said recovering the cars was being sorted out between individuals and their insurance companies.

-Bay of Plenty Emergency Management public information manager Lisa Glass said she was aware people from the club needed help to leave their club rooms in Tauriko after the nearby creek rose rapidly.
+Bay of Plenty Emergency Management public information manager Lisa Glass said a creek near the clubrooms had risen rapidly.

 She said all people were safe, but vehicles were badly damaged.

-Glass said if there was surface flooding this morning, it would take longer to go down due to the ground saturation from the last few weeks.
+Glass said any surface flooding this morningwould take longer to go down because the ground was saturated from the past few weeks.

-Metservice duty meteorologist Mmaphapelo Makgabutlane said Tauranga Airport had measured about 71mm of rain in the 24 hours up to 6am today, while across the Coromandel, 50mm to 60mm of rainfall was recorded with 78mm of rain recorded at Metservice’s Goldcross station.
+MetService duty meteorologist Mmaphapelo Makgabutlane said Tauranga Airport had about 71mm of rain in the 24 hours up to 6am today, while across the Coromandel, 50mm to 60mm of rainfall was recorded, including 78mm at Metservice’s Goldcross station.